 3. Contractors who knowingly fail to meet requirements for reporting breaches (or suspected breaches)

 This will depend on your contract requirements.
-All federal contractors must report breaches in a timely manner, but the exact timing depends on your specific situation.
+All federal contractors must report breaches promptly, but the exact timing depends on your specific situation.
 Make sure to know when and how to report incidents.
 If you fail to report a breach in the allotted time, the government could seek damages through the Civil Cyber-Fraud Initiative.

 What Does This Mean For You?